lwolf/kube-cleanup-operator/README.md

         Limit scope to a single namespace -run-outside-cluster
         Set this flag when running outside of the cluster.
+  -label-selector
+        Delete only jobs and pods that meet label selector requirements. #See https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/
 ```

 ### Optional parameters